k-macmillan/2DMenus/README.md

 # 2DMenus
-An exploration into generating programmatic 2D menus in Unity
+An exploration into using code to genereate 2D menus in Unity.

 # Description
 I've wanted to make a game involving VR for a while and I have zero experience in game dev.
-The game I want to do involves procedurally generated objects and so it was necessary to look into generating objects programmatically in my game engine of choice.
+The game I want to do involves procedurally generated objects and so it was necessary to look into generating objects **programmatically** in my game engine of choice.
 There were two main suggestions: Unity and Unreal Engine 4.
 Unity was chosen because most reviews suggested it for those new to game dev and there is substantial documentation online.